melezhik/sparrow/README.md

 * Get rest api token

 Login into your account.
-Go on profile settings page and then hit "generate token" button.
+Go on "Profile" page, then on "My Token" page and then hit "Regenerate Token" link.

 Once your get you token, setup a sparrowhub credentials on the machine where your are going upload plugin from: